The corona virus is already harming the global economy. Here's why it could get really scary - The Media HQ

 But the great powers of the financial world have been exhausted from a decade in the fight against anemic growth since the global financial crisis.
 The European Central Bank introduced negative interest rates in 2014 and has not been able to increase them since then, while the Bank of Japan is in a similar situation.
 The US Federal Reserve cut interest rates three times last year.
 Chairman Jerome Powell said he is closely monitoring the situation.

 In the meantime, debt levels have risen sharply in the United States, Japan, and major European countries, including Italy, limiting the scope for a major fiscal stimulus if the global economy goes into another crisis.
-Global debt, including household, government and corporate credit, has increased more than three times the size of the global economy, the highest rate ever recorded, according to the Institute of International Finance.
+Global debt, including loans from households, governments and businesses, has increased more than three times the size of the global economy.
+This is the highest rate ever recorded, according to the Institute of International Finance.

 It is also crucial whether governments are able to coordinate their response to the outbreak, ideally with the help of multinational institutions.
 This is especially true because, according to the World Bank, the willingness for a possible pandemic is low.
 In an increasingly fragmented world, where nationalism is often valued through cooperation, coordination can prove difficult.

-Note: Correction: In an earlier version of this story, Raphie Hayat’s employer was misidentified.